hneemann/Digital/README.md

 If you are familiar with Logisim you will recognize the wire color scheme.

 Logisim is an excellent and proven tool for teaching purposes.
 Unfortunately, Carl Burch discontinued the development of Logisim in 2014.
-Instead he has started the development of a new simulator called [Toves](http://www.toves.org/).
+Instead he has started the development of a new simulator called [Toves](http://www.toves.org/) in 2013.
 In his [blog](http://www.toves.org/blog/) he explained why he decided to develop a new simulator instead of improving Logisim.
 In short: There are weaknesses in Logisims architecture which are too difficult to overcome.
 Unfortunately, the development of Toves was discontinued at a very early stage.